An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Introduction

-This manuscript presents an efficient technique for solving the linear system that stems from the discretization of \eqref{eqn:diffhelm} with the Hierarchical Poincar\'e-Steklov (HPS) method.
-Roughly speaking the HPS method is a discretization technique based on local ``element''-wise spectral collocation.
-Continuity of the solution and the flux are enforced at the interface between elements via a Poincar\'e-Steklov operator.
-In the case of the Helmholtz equation, this operator is the Impedance-to-Impedance (ItI) operator.
-As with other element-wise discretization techniques, the matrix that results from the HPS is sparse where all non-zero entries correspond to an element acting on itself or with a neighbor.
-Such sparse matrices can be applied in the so-called \emph{matrix-free} format which means that the matrix can be applied by sweeping over the elements and never building the full matrix.
+This manuscript presents an efficient technique for solving the linear system that results from the discretization of \eqref{eqn:diffhelm} with the Hierarchical Poincar\'e-Steklov (HPS) method.
+Roughly speaking, the HPS method is a discretization technique based on local ``element''-wise spectral collocation.
+Continuity of the solution and the flux are enforced strongly at the interface between elements.
+For the case of Helmholtz equation, the continuity of incoming and outgoing impedance data is enforced between elements.
+As with other element-wise discretization techniques, the matrix that results from the HPS is sparse where all non-zero entries correspond to an element interacting with itself or with a neighbor.
+Such sparse matrices can be applied to a vector in the so-called \emph{matrix-free} format which means that each sub-matrix can be applied by sweeping over the elements and never building the full matrix.

-The efficient solution for the linear system resulting from the HPS discretization presented in this paper utilizes a block Jacobi preconditioned \texttt{GMRES} \cite{SaadSchultz1986} solver.
-The application of the proposed block Jacobi preconditioner and the matrix itself are applied via matrix-free operations and exploit the tensor product nature of the element wise discretization matrices.
-The proposed preconditioner requires the exact inversion of the Jacobi blocks which are accelerated by local homogenization at the element level.
+The efficient solution for the linear system resulting from the HPS discretization presented in this paper utilizes a locally homogenized block Jacobi preconditioned \texttt{GMRES} \cite{SaadSchultz1986} solver.
+The application of the proposed block Jacobi preconditioner and the matrix itself is done via matrix-free operations and exploits the tensor product nature of the element wise discretization matrices.
+The proposed preconditioner requires inversion of the Jacobi blocks with a homogeneous coefficient at element level.
 The local nature of the blocks and the preconditioner make the solution technique naturally parallelizable in a distributed memory model.
-Numerical tests show that the solution technique is efficient and capable of tackling problems with a billion degrees of freedom in less than forty minutes in parallel.
+Numerical results show that the solution technique is efficient and capable of tackling mid-frequency problems with a billion degrees of freedom in less than thirty minutes in parallel.